-Industrial Dermatitis: How to show your employer is legally responsible to pay your compensation claim for occupational dermatitis, stress, asthma, vibration white finger
+Industrial Dermatitis Claim: How to show your employer is legally responsible to pay your compensation claim for occupational dermatitis, stress, asthma, vibration white finger

-Claim dermatitis industrial injury: discover how to show your employer is legally responsible for your UK industrial injury claim, including occupational stress, dermatitis, asthma and vibration white finger.
+Claim dermatitis industrial injury: discover how to show your employer is legally responsible for your UK industrial injury claim, including occupational dermatitis, asthma, stress and vibration white finger.

 “Industrial dermatitis” is the name given to an inflammation of the skin caused by contact with chemicals or substances in the workplace.

-Which jobs are likely to cause your claim for dermatitis as an industrial injury?
+Which jobs are likely to cause you to have an industrial dermatitis claim?

-The types of jobs that can lead to a claim for dermatitis as an industrial injury include: florists, hair dressers and construction workers.
+The types of jobs that can lead to an industrial dermatitis claim are many – some typical examples include: factory workers, florists, hair dressers and construction workers.

-What is the “material contribution” test and how does it help you show your employer is legally responsible for your compensation claim for dermatitis as an industrial injury?
+What is the “material contribution” test and how does it help prove your employer is legally responsible for your industrial dermatitis claim?

 Your employer should take proper steps to avoid you having excessive exposure to chemicals that are known to cause skin problems.